aroberge/friendly-traceback-docs/docs/source/index.rst

 Not exactly the most helpful information for beginners ...

-Here's the corresponding version from Friendly-traceback's REPL
+Here's the corresponding version from Friendly-traceback's REPL using the default configuration.

 .. image:: images/friendly_indexerror_en.png
    :scale: 50 %
    :alt: Friendly IndexError in English

 The only thing that is shown in exactly the same way is the line showing the exception name and a message.
 Everything else can be made available